ChapLip Library

 REQUIREMENT

 Stockton resident, any age, established or emerging poet.
 Must include proof of Stockton residency.
 No cost to apply.
+Former ChapLip Library winners are not eligible.

 INSTRUCTIONS